Rodolfo González Cruz

 In 1984 he was appointed president of the organization.
 Since assuming the presidency, González had been characterized by his Pentecostal preaching focused on theocentrism.
 In the mid-1990s, he would join the international board of the Worldwide Missionary Movement.
 He was criticized for economic abundance through tithes and offerings, his relationship with politics, including Keiko Fujimori, and was targeted by the prosecution after listening to an audio related to a speech that encouraged "killing homosexuals".
 Within the organization he began to install temples, annexes and establish workers in different regions of the South American country to fulfill the universal apostolic mandate.
 In his missionary perspective, he began to carry out campaigns and conventions for preaching, being one of his most notable works due to the large number of people converted to Christianity within the history of the World Missionary Movement in Peru.
 With the advancement of the media, a prominent televangelism focused on the believer's repentance began.

 González was a key leader of the revival within the Christian organization that he instituted in Peru; Most of the converts come from the popular sectors of the Andean region, as well as some of them are ex-criminal prisoners who entered in search of rehabilitation.

 At the end of the ten years of the new millennium he would leave his international position within the organization.
 González would continue preaching from his temple established decades ago, standing out in most of his speeches for his fundamental bases of the Holy Scriptures and with a good doctrinal standard which allowed him to spread a teaching full of inspiration for the members of the World Missionary Movement.
-After several decades of ministry, González left the presidential position to the Peruvian evangelical pastor Josué Ascarruz and his temple to the theologian and missionary Luis Meza Bocanegra.
+After several decades of ministry, González left the presidential position to the Peruvian evangelical pastor Luis Meza Bocanegra and his temple to the theologian and missionary Luis Meza Bocanegra.